jesusjavierdediego/assignments/README.md

 **You're special**

-We do not expect here the N version of a Spring-based project (no, not again!).
+We do not expect here another Spring-based project (no, not again!).
 Be original, follow your instinct and plan something new.
 It is not perfect, it is clearly improvable.
-Well, it is not a problem.
-There are not restrictions.
-Use the language, framework and approach you consider is the best one for your project.
+Well, it is not a problem to us.
+The case here is to show us your skills to solve probelms and the ability to carry out a software project based on high quality standards while providing agility, performance and efficiency.

 **Think of the whole process**